 All in all, the side effects of laser hair removal are nominal.
 Some less-common side effects include blistering as well as skin lightening or darkening, so it’s vital to be open about any pre-existing conditions and habits with your practitioner beforehand.

 After your procedure, the skin will often be red and swollen, but this usually calms down after a few hours.
-Dr Dhingra recommends keeping your aftercare routine gentle and simple: apply ice to reduce pain and swelling if necessary, cleanse using a gentle cleanser, and follow up with moisturizer.
-Also, avoid the sun, and always apply lots of sunscreen to prevent hypopigmentation and hyperpigmentation.
-Orena also recommends avoiding working out after your laser appointment, as the excess heat generated can further irritate your skin.
+Dhingra recommends keeping your aftercare routine gentle and simple: apply ice to reduce pain and swelling if necessary, cleanse using a gentle cleanser, and follow up with moisturizer.
+Also, avoid the sun, and always apply lots of sunscreen to try to prevent hypopigmentation and hyperpigmentation.
+Orena also recommends avoiding working out after your laser appointment, as the excess heat generated may further irritate your skin.

 The Final Takeaway